mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 {% endhighlight %}

+#### Chunk data structure

-I decided to split the chunk class in two parts
+I decided to split the chunk class in two parts.
+Later on the class type will be used to know which "state" the chunk is in.
+1. Never generated or saved to the disk.
+2. Generated previously but not loaded in ram (stored on the disk).
+3. Loaded in ram.

 {% highlight csharp %}
 public class FA_Chunk_Base